caroleolivier/caroleolivier.github.io/_posts/2017-10-29-user-secrets.md

 time: 2017-10-29
 ---

 The title of this article is a direct copy of [this](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?tabs=visual-studio) great article on Microsoft's website.
-The reason I am writing this post is merely because one should know the options when developping and running [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) application locally and does not want to commit password, API key, etc... basically any secrets information that should not be publicly available.
+The reason I am writing this post is because one should know the options when developping and running [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) application locally and does not want to commit sensitive data like password, API key, etc...
 So I am hoping to contribute to spreading the words with that post :)

-I highly recommend reading Microsoft article, it is very informative but as an example I will show here how I used Secret Manager to develop and run my service locally without having to commit sensitive data.
+I highly recommend reading Microsoft's article, it is very informative, but if you want to see how I used Secret Manager in practice then please read on!

 ##### Secret Manager

-The idea behind Secret Manager is to store locally sensitive data and use them when developping and running applications locally.
+The idea behind Secret Manager is to store sensitive data locally and use them when developping and running applications locally.
 Bear in mind that the data is not encrypted, it is just saved in clear in a file locally.

 ##### Reference the Secret Manager tool to your ASP.NET Core project

-First, add the Secret Manager tool, which means add a reference inside the project file (i.e. the .csproj file of the project you wish to use sensitive data in):
+First, add the Secret Manager tool, i.e. add a reference inside the project file (i.e. the .csproj file of the project you wish to use sensitive data in):
 ```xml
 <ItemGroup>
     ...